-The Meredith curriculum offers both thesis and non-thesis options to obtain a Master of Science in Nutrition.
+The Meredith curriculum offers both thesis and non-thesis options to obtain the M.S. in Nutrition.
 The Food & Nutrition Studies Track and the Didactic Program in Didactics (MS/DPD) track.
 The core curriculum for each provides advanced study and training in the research process, analysis of current findings, skills to communicate nutrition concepts to others, and an understanding of the function of food and nutrients in humans.
 You can select from a variety of elective courses that match your personal or professional interests.
-Through the appropriate selection of elective courses, and thesis or project topics, the following areas of emphasis can be created: eco-nutrition/gastronomy, sports nutrition, cultural foods and lifespan wellness policies.
+Through the appropriate selection of elective courses, and thesis or project topics, the following areas of emphasis can be created: eco-nutrition/gastronomy, sports nutrition, cultural foods, and lifespan wellness policies.

 Chris Newport, ’11, earned her Master of Science in Nutrition at Meredith College after completing Meredith's Dietetic Internship program and becoming a Registered Dietitian.
 As the owner of a sports nutrition and endurance coaching company, Chris pursued her master’s degree in order to more effectively serve her clients and help them reach their fitness goals.